susam/fxyt/demo.md

 at [README.md][].

 If you create an interesting demo please [create a new post][post] and share it with the community.
-If the demo looks very interesting, it may be added to this document.
+If the demo looks interesting, it may be added to this document.

 [README.md]: README.md
 [post]: https://github.com/susam/fxyt/issues/new